anovos/anovos-docs/docs/api/data_transformer/geospatial.md

     idf, list_of_lat, list_of_lon, polygon, result_prefix=[], output_mode="append"
 ):
     """
-    To check whether each lat-lon pair is insided a GeoJSON object.
+    This function checks whether each lat-lon pair is insided a GeoJSON object.
 The following types of GeoJSON objects are supported by this function: Polygon, MultiPolygon, Feature or FeatureCollection

     Parameters